cstewart-pivotal/abpg-pcf-101/labs/pas/bind-and-scale.md

 ## Self Healing
 1) Kill App

-Click "Kill App" and watch the application crashing.
-Notice that the appliation is still up, because we have multiple instances running.
+In the app UI, click "Kill App" and watch the application crashing.
+Notice that the application is still up, because we have multiple instances running.

 2) View the logs from the terminal